 Once you learn how to build coherent series of images and combining them seamlessly together for an outstanding result, you will be able to do it over and over again, on whichever platform you choose.

-Before you start building an online portfolio, an important thing to consider is learning the principles to building you series with software like photoshop or indesign and editing your series.
+Before you start building an online portfolio, an important thing to consider is learning the principles to building you series with software like Adobe Photoshop or Indesign and editing your series.
 After you’ve learned these steps, you’ll be able to apply that knowledge in any platform you decide to use.

 It doesn’t matter whether you use WordPress, SquareSpace, WIX, Format or Adobe Portfolio to build your own website – if you’re doing it yourself, there are a few things you have to consider.
 Take your time in learning all of these steps in order to fully understand the importance and progress of building a website to showcase your knowledge.